CityFlyer Express: Entering the jet age

-CityFlyer Express acquired its first jet aircraft in March 1997 when it became the first UK-based airline to introduce the Avro RJ100.
-A second Avro RJ100 was acquired in May of that year.
+CityFlyer Express acquired its first jet aircraft in March 1997 when it became the first UK-based airline to introduce the Avro RJ100 and a second was acquired in May of that year.
 Three more were added in 1998 and a further two joined the fleet in 1999.
-(At the time, the airline also operated six ATR 42s, one of which was returned to its lessor in 1999, as well as five larger ATR 72s.
+At the time, the airline also operated six ATR 42s, one of which was returned to its lessor in 1999, as well as five larger ATR 72s.
 Three additional ATR 72s were delivered in 1999.
-Eventually, these replaced the remaining ATR 42s.)
+Eventually, these replaced the remaining ATR 42s.
 By the turn of the millennium the company's jet fleet had expanded to 16 RJ100s.